 Spend a day at Sealy HQ and be prepared to be surprised.
-Because even though Sealy’s mattresses are sold nationwide at nearly every major retailer, you don’t get the feeling that the company is in the business of ‘mass production’.
-Rather, the opposite impression is likely to take hold.
-Because at Sealy, attention is paid to the details, luxury is woven into every design choice and each bed is made in Australia, made by hand.
+Even though Sealy’s mattresses are sold nationwide at nearly every major retailer, you don’t get the feeling that the company is in the business of ‘mass production’.
+Rather, the opposite impression is likely to take hold because at Sealy, attention is paid to the details; luxury is woven into every design choice and each bed is made in Australia, by hand.

 Locally hand-made at scale

 Sealy offers beds that range from entry-level to high-end luxury, and each one is made here in Australia.
 “We see hand-made in Australia as a badge of honour and we do our best to live up to our goal of making the highest quality Australian-made products at every price range,” says Britta Gehrman, Sealy Australia’s Design Innovation Manager.

 “Our materials are very much Australian sourced, Australian designed, Australian hand-sewn, and tailored-for-you by Australian employees.
 We have a premium image in the marketplace, underpinned by pure Australian craftsmanship.

 With timber sourced from Maryborough in Queensland, steel gauge wire sourced from Australian suppliers and fabrics from Victoria, it’s very much a national affair.
 Even though raw materials are sourced throughout the country, it’s the refinement and manufacturing alchemy that happens at Sealy HQ which turns unassuming timber, steel, wool and other fibres into bedding gold.

 As Garry Walshe, a Production Manager at one of Sealy’s manufacturing facilities points out, the details are everything when it comes to Sealy beds.
 “Our manufacturing plants produce the world’s best quality beds … We focus on the little particulars customers tend to notice, like labels being stitched on perfectly or what colour threads we use.”